MyEtherWallet/knowledge-base/source/_posts/en/security-and-privacy/what-to-do-if-youve-had-your-funds-stolen.md

 ## __Step 2: Make a new wallet.__
 Since your old wallet was compromised, you will need to discontinue its use and set up a new wallet.
 There are multiple safer options to choose from besides keystore/JSON files, mnemonic phrases, or private keys.
 * The best thing you can do for your security is purchase a hardware wallet, such as the [Ledger Nano S][buyLedger] or [Trezor][buyTrezor].
 These are generally around ~$100, but can save you thousands in the long run.
-* [MEWconnect][mewconnect] is our free smartphone app, which offers hardware wallet security without all the hardware.
-With MEWconnect, you can view your balance on the go.
-To send a transaction, simply scan a QR code on MEW to unlock your wallet.
+* [MEW wallet][mewwallet] is our fully fledged mobile app, which allows users to buy, hold, and send Ether and tokens right from their smartphone.
+It's simple, fast, and secure.
 * [MetaMask][metamask] is a free Google Chrome Extension that allows you to set up an Ethereum wallet, which can be used with MEW.
 MetaMask also warns you when visiting known phishing sites.